 We are a clinical-stage biopharmaceutical company committed to discovering, developing and commercializing products targeting inflammation, coagulopathies and disorders of the central nervous system.
-Our most clinically advanced product candidates are derived from our proprietary PharmacoSurgerytm platform designed to improve clinical outcomes of patients undergoing arthroscopic, ophthalmological, urological and other surgical and medical procedures.
+Our most clinically advanced product candidates are derived from our proprietary PharmacoSurgeryTM platform and are designed to improve clinical outcomes of patients undergoing ophthalmological, arthroscopic, urological and other surgical and medical procedures.
 Our PharmacoSurgery platform is based on low-dose combinations of therapeutic agents delivered directly to the surgical site throughout the duration of the procedure to preemptively inhibit inflammation and other problems caused by surgical trauma and to provide clinical benefits both during and after surgery.
-We currently have four ongoing clinical development programs.
-In addition, we have a deep and diverse pipeline of preclinical programs as well as a platform capable of unlocking new drug targets.
+Our co-lead PharmacoSurgery product candidates are OMS302 and OMS103HP, which are designed for use during cataract and other lens replacement surgery and arthroscopic partial meniscectomy, respectively.
+We are currently conducting Phase 3 clinical trials on both OMS302 and OMS103HP.
+We also have two other programs in clinical development, OMS201 for use during urological procedures and OMS403 for the treatment and prevention of addiction to substances of abuse.
+In addition, we have a diverse pipeline of preclinical programs as well as a platform capable of unlocking new drug targets.
 For each of our product candidates and programs, we have retained all manufacturing, marketing and distribution rights.